-7. Sante Fe Compact Dehumidifier
+7. Sante Fe Compact 70 Pint Dehumidifier

 If you have mold in your shower, kitchen, basement, or anywhere in your home, using the best dehumidifiers for basements can erase your problem.
 It has a compact enough design to slide into crawl spaces, crowded garages, corners, or you can hang or duct it between your floor joists.
-It can remove up to 70 pints of liquid per day from the room, and it uses one kilowatt of energy for every five pints it removes.
+It can remove up to 70 pints of moisture per day from the room, and it uses one kilowatt of energy for every five pints of moisture per day it removes.
 As a bonus, it doubles as an air purifier by using MERV-8 filters to purify the air of allergens and other contaminants.
 There is an eight-foot drainage tube you can run out the window.

-To work this best dehumidifier for basements, all you have to do is set your desired humidity level by turning a knob and choose how you want the fan to run.
+To work this dehumidifier, all you have to do is set your desired humidity level by turning a knob and choose how you want the fan to run.
 There is a single fan speed, and the fan will run without a problem in cooler temperatures down to 49-degrees Fahrenheit.
 It has auto reset and auto defrost options, and it uses durable materials that last.
 The six-year warranty will protect you from breakdowns or hardware failure, and it’s made in the United States using strict standards.

 - Full six-year warranty attached